phytec-labs/peaks/README.md

 # Building a BSP
 ## Quickest Way
-If you would simply like to build a BSP in a docker container then all you need to do is determine which release you need and then run the docker container on your host machine.
+If you would simply like to build a BSP in a docker container then all you need to do is determine which peak (release) you need and then run the docker container on your host machine.

-1. Browse (or see above lists) to https://github.com/phytec-labs/peaks/packages and examine the releases.
+1. Browse (or see above lists) to https://github.com/phytec-labs/peaks/packages and explore the peaks (releases).
 It may be that the latest release is fine for you.
 Note the name of the release (e.g. 'rainier', or 'si', etc.)
-2. Install docker on your host machine (this machine should be powerfull and have >200GB of free space)
+2. Install docker on your host machine (this machine should be powerfull and have >200GB of free space). https://docs.docker.com/get-docker/
 3. On your host machine run the docker container with the command `docker run -it --ulimit nofile=65536:65536 docker.pkg.github.com/phytec-labs/peaks/peaks:chosen_peak` (you may need to use sudo). `chosen_peak` should be the peaks release you want to use(rainier, si, etc.).
 Note we set the ulimit here because in some instances this has been seen to be very low within a docker container (so we force it here).
 4. The docker image will download and then you will be launched into a docker container.
 You will know this because your command line will change to show `baker@xxxxx` as the user.
 5. Browse the bsp-build-scripts folder and find the BSP that you would like to build.
 6. Build the BSP by typing `source BSP-version.sh'
 7. The BSP will build (this could take 2-12 hours depending on the BSP and your machine)
 8. Once the BSP is finished  building you can copy build images and other files to your host machine by using the `docker cp` command *on your host machine*.
-You will need to find and locate the images to copy using the BSP release notes (this guide does not offer that level of detail)
+You will need to find and locate the images to copy using the BSP release notes (this guide does not offer that level of detail).
+You can typicall refer to the BSP Guide for the specific release to find the images.
+They are usually located in $YOCTO_DIR/build/*toolchain*/deploy/images .
+But that path can differ depending on the BSP, image, machine, etc.
 9. You can detach from your build container (but keep the container running) by typing hitting ctrl and then hold P and press Q `ctrl P+Q`.
 Keep in mind that your container is most likely using a substantial amount of resources.
 You can re-attach to it at a later point (to do more builds if you want) by finding the container process ID or name - `docker ps` and then attaching to it by typing `docker attach {PID or container name}`
 10. **The Docker container is volatile!
 If you 'exit' or close your terminal without detaching from the container your work will be lost.
 You can 'commit' the state of the container to your local image.
 This will update your local image with the current snapshot.
 Keep in mind that this can take a long time if the size of the container is substantial (it will be fore some BSPs) **